CalebQ42/stupid-backend/README.md

 {
   // Must not be empty or just spaces and cannot end or begin with spaces.
   // Must be less then 64 characters.
+  // Must be unique.
   // Spaces will be trimmed.
   "username": "username",
   // Passwords must be between 5-32 characters.
   "password": "password",
+  // Email must be unique.
   "email": "email"
 }
 ```